 The UK-EU Trade and Cooperation Agreement sets the new terms of trade for business from 1 January 2021

 Businesses must be prepared for new trading arrangements which come into effect on 1 January 2021

-A series of audio and visual materials to help you prepare for the end of the transition period.
+A series of audio and visual materials to help you understand the new rules for doing business between the UK and EU

 Checklists to help you prepare from the UK Government

 - How to prepare if you work in the digital, technology and computer services sector

 - How to prepare if you work in the telecoms and information services sector

 - How to prepare if you work in the electronics and machinery sector